seppemans/businesstimedelta/README.md

 #BusinessTimeDelta
-It's timedelta, but for business hours.
-This module helps you calculate the difference in working hours between two datetimes.
-It supports common scenarios such as time zones, holidays, etc.
+Python's timedelta for business time.
+This module helps you calculate the exact difference in working time between two datetimes.
+It supports common scenarios such as custom schedules, holidays, and time zones.

 ##Installation
 Use pip to install BusinessTimeDelta.